Trump Rejects Pressure for Iran Nuclear Deal

 How this affects family budgets, jobs, and day-to-day life.

-Energy price movements from Iran policy can affect household fuel and heating expenses.
+Oil price movements tied to Iran policy directly affect household transportation and energy expenses.

 America First View